 If you think the Vegas area is all gambling, shows, nightclubs, and parties…you are so very wrong!
-Look out your window of your Vegas hotel…this city is surrounded by mountains.
-Those mountains and desert are an outdoor playground!
+Look out the window of your Vegas hotel…this city is surrounded by mountains.
+Those mountains and deserts are an outdoor playground!
 There are plenty of things to do outside of Las Vegas that will bring you peace, quiet, and closer to nature.

 However, I’m not bashing the neon side of Vegas, there’s a side of me that also loves the glitz and glam of Vegas.
 In my younger days – I used to go there all the time to party and go clubbing.
 These days I’m less interested in clubbing, and more interested in things like food, drink, and art that Vegas also abounds in.

 Just like in life and investing – diversity is important.
 I don’t think humans should be pigeonholed into one thing – and the same goes for travel.
 With that in mind, I’ve chosen my favorite heart-pumping outdoor things to do near Las Vegas mixed with my favorite unique (and somewhat quirky) experiences to do in Vegas.

 I’m going to show you how you can have the best of both worlds; neon and nature.

 Nevada contains forty-eight million acres of public land managed by the Bureau of Land Management (BLM), which equates to 63 percent of the state.
 Vegas is a great jumping-off point for visits to national and state parks around the region, national recreation areas, desert playgrounds, and more.
 Plus – once you get outside of the glow of the strip – it also has some pretty phenomenal night skies.